 -Raven and Alisha, UCC Co-Directors

-News monitoring is a tactic I am using to assist in organizing the work of the Urban Core Collective (UCC).
+News monitoring is a tactic I am using to assist the organizing work of the Urban Core Collective (UCC).

 One aspect of the work that I have been doing with UCC is monitoring the local commercial news media.
 The focus areas for the news monitoring have been to look at the coverage around the issues areas that UCC is working on – Education Justice, Public Safety, Climate Justice, and Democracy.

-As you can see from the data, policing/public safety dominates local news coverage in areas of public education, climate justice, and local democracy.
+As you can see from the data, policing/public safety dominates local news coverage in comparison to the areas of public education, climate justice, and local democracy.
 There are several reasons why crime coverage is far more likely to be covered than the other three topic areas.

-Beyond the data, it is also important to look at the kinds of stories done and the narratives they are using in the local commercial news media.
+Beyond the data, it is also important to look at the kinds of stories that are shared and the narratives that the local commercial news media utilizes.
 In the coverage of Climate Justice (32 stories total), one of those stories utilized the phrase climate change.
 There was one story where the phrase “climate-related phenomenon” was used, and the term “global warming” was used only once.
-This means in the bulk of the climate coverage – which centered mostly on the mild winter and the increased heat in May and June – there was rarely any direct correlation between the weather and climate change.
+This means that in the bulk of the climate coverage – which centered mostly on the mild winter and the increased heat in May and June – there was rarely any direct correlation between the weather and climate change.

 On the matter of local news reporting on the Grand Rapids Public Schools (GRPS), while there are more stories on this topic than on climate or local elections, much of the coverage is still not useful for the public’s understanding of GRPS policy decisions.

-The GRPS coverage was a mix of stories about school snow days, school closings, and a specific program or project involved in the GRPS.
+The GRPS coverage was a mix of stories about school snow days, school closings, and a specific program or project involving the GRPS.
 There were very few stories about GRPS policy decisions and even less about community organizing efforts to improve the Grand Rapids Public School system.

 The decision of local news agencies to focus more on feel-good stories as opposed to centering GRPS policy and budget decisions doesn’t promote community engagement.
 If we want people to be informed and involved in the Grand Rapids Public Schools, the local commercial news media needs to spend more time investigating and reporting on how school policies impact outcomes for students and families.